Bury F.C.: Aftermath to expulsion

-Administration

-On 27 November 2020, Dale placed the club into administration, with Wiseglass appointed administrator.
+On 27 November 2020, Dale finally placed the club into administration, with Wiseglass appointed administrator.
 In January 2021, a Nottinghamshire-based businessman and investor in Ilkeston Town, David Hilton, was reported to be interested in buying Bury FC, which was said to have debts of over £15 million.

 In May 2021, the club's Gigg Lane ground was put up for sale by the administrator.
 In June, Wiseglass said he had received two ultimately unsuccessful offers to buy the club, and that a deadline of 5 August had been set for bids to buy Gigg Lane.
 He also confirmed, in an update to the administration records filed at Companies House, that the club's total liability amounted to £12,545,559.
 On 26 August, Wiseglass said offers had been received from several 'interested parties', with a fans-backed group, Est.1885, among the bidders to buy the ground and club.
 Supported by local MPs James Daly and Christian Wakeford and by Bury MBC, the Est.1885 bid was backed by an "anonymous benefactor willing to bankroll ambitions for a fans-led club".
 On 22 October, the administrators confirmed that Est.1885 had been given exclusivity to buy both the club and Gigg Lane.
 The benefactor was English-born but now California-based businessman Peter Alexander, a lifelong Shakers fan who also wanted to reconcile any differences with Bury AFC.
 On 23 December 2021, the UK Government, through the Community Ownership Fund run by the Department for Levelling Up, Housing and Communities, pledged £1m towards the bid to buy back Gigg Lane.

 In November 2021, a court order was made extending the period of administration of The Bury Football Club Company Ltd to 27 May 2023 to allow time for the administrator to complete the sale of the stadium and to conclude investigations into the club's financial affairs and the actions of its current and former directors and officers.